luphord/arithmepad/README.md

 ## Restart in 2020
 In need of a simple way to give potential users a tool to experiment with [gaussian-analytics.js](https://github.com/luphord/gaussian-analytics)
 I was looking for JavaScript web notebook.
-As [Iodide](https://github.com/iodide-project/iodide) was still in alpha and there seemed to be no easy way to self-host it on a static server. arithmepad in contrast gave me all the features I required but loading JavaScript examples by URL.
+[Iodide](https://github.com/iodide-project/iodide) was still in alpha and there seemed to be no easy way to self-host it on a static server.
+Also, I could not find any other promising alternatives. arithmepad in contrast gave me all the features I required but loading JavaScript examples by URL.
 So I decided to restart the project in June 2020.

 ## Deprecation in 2019
 Not having worked on arithmepad for more than three years, I decided to deprecate